hhandika/segui/website/docs/installation/install_conda.md

 ### Check Conda and Mamba Installation

-You can check both by checking mamba version:
+You can check both by checking the Mamba version:

 ```bash
 mamba --version
 ```

-It will print the version of mamba and conda if they are installed correctly.
+It will print the Mamba and Conda versions if installed correctly.

 For example: